bashtage/sphinx-material/docs/customization.rst

    Prettify pages, usually only for debugging.
 ``css_minify``
    Minify css files found in the output directory.
-``logo_icon``
-   Set the logo icon.
-   Should be a pre-escaped html string that indicates a unicode codepoint, e.g., ``'&#xe869'``.
 ``master_doc``
    Include the master document at the top of the page in the breadcrumb bar.
-   You must also set this to true (the default) if you want to override the rootrellink block, in which case the content of the overridden block will appear
 ``nav_links``
    A list of dictionaries where each has three keys: